AMC Matador: Australia

 Australian assembly of the Matador by Australian Motor Industries (AMI) started in 1971, and concluded at the end of 1976.
 The final cars were sold in 1977.
 The AMI cars were marketed as the Rambler Matador.
 Australian Motor Industries also acted as the State distributor for Victoria.
-Sales for New South Wales were managed by Sydney company, Grenville Motors, which was also the State distributor for Rover and Land Rover vehicles.
-A network of Sydney and country NSW dealers were managed by Grenville, which was in communication with AMI.
+Sales for New South Wales were managed by the Sydney company, Grenville Motors, which was also the State distributor for Rover and Land Rover vehicles.
+A network of Sydney and country NSW dealers was managed by Grenville, which was in communication with AMI.
 Australian Capital Territory sales were managed by Betterview in Canberra.
 Annand & Thompson in Brisbane distributed Rambler vehicles for Queensland.
 South Australian sales were managed by Champions in Adelaide.
 Premier Motors in Perth distributed Ramblers for Western Australia, and Heathco Motors in Launceston distributed Rambler vehicles for Tasmania.

-American Motors' cars in Australia were built using Partial Knock-down kits (PKD).
-They were shipped from AMC's Kenosha, Wisconsin factory.
+American Motors' cars in Australia were built from Partial Knock-down kits (PKD).
+They were shipped from AMC's Kenosha factory.
 The bodies arrived with right-hand drive and were equipped with the drive train (engine, transmission, and rear axle), as well as front and rear suspensions.
 Other parts were boxed and shipped inside the vehicles for final assembly in AMI's facilities in Port Melbourne, Victoria.
 AMI used the same paint codes for the Matadors as the Toyota and Triumph vehicles they also assembled.
 These paint codes did not correspond to the AMC paint codes; thus, Australian Matador colors are unique.
 Numerous other parts and components were sourced locally to gain tariff concessions.

 All exterior model year changes corresponded to those of U.S. production.
-However, Australian production of each model was carried through to the following year.
+However, Australian production of each model continued into the following year.
 The final first-generation 1973 model was assembled through the end of 1975.
 The U.S. 1974 second-generation Matador was made in Australia from December 1975 until December 1976.
 The Matador coupe was assembled in 1976 and only marketed in 1977.